Twilight Struggle: Scoring and victory

 Regional scoring cards award victory points to both players based on their respective level of influence—presence, domination or control—in that region when the card is played.
 The regions have unequal values: domination of Central America is worth three VP but domination of Asia is worth seven.
 Normally players will hold one card per turn into the next, but scoring cards may not be held.

 Player actions are constrained by the DEFCON and required military operations tracks.
-A coup attempt on one of the battleground countries reduces DEFCON by one each time, restricting the regions where coups and realignments may be attempted.
+A coup attempt on one of the battleground countries reduces DEFCON by one each time, representing an increase in tensions and restricting the regions where coups and realignments may be attempted.
 If DEFCON 1 is reached during a player's action round, that player is deemed to have caused a nuclear war and loses immediately.
 Each turn, however, players will also lose victory points if they do not conduct military operations (coup attempts or playing war events) at least equal to the DEFCON level.

 Victory points are gained or lost on a shared one-dimensional track, and a player who reaches 20 VP in his or her favor wins immediately.
 Control of Europe when its scoring card is played also awards an early victory.
 If neither player has won by the end of turn 10, a final scoring occurs in which each region is scored once.

 According to an analysis of the game's design, "In some respects, Twilight Struggle resembles a modern-style Eurogame more than a wargame", in that the game offers multiple paths to score and win.
 It summarized the game play thus: "Rules and limited strategic choices governing Event triggers combine to ensure a roughly-accurate historical experience; within this framework of bad and suboptimal choices, one player will eventually squeak out a victory."